UrsaDK/JSONav/README.md

 The easiest way to install this extension is via Apple's [Safari Extensions][apple_download] repository.

-If you wish to try the latest development release then you have two choices:
+If you wish to try the latest development release, then you have two choices:

   1. [Download the latest build][github_download]

      The latest signed build of the extension is available in the `build` directory of this repository.
 Once the file is downloaded, it can be installed by double clicking on it.

-  2. Build the extension from scratch.
+  2. Build the extension from scratch

      To use this method you would have to be comfortable in a Terminal, as you might be required to diagnose and repair any potential build issues.